The Final Buzzer: Your Retirement Starts Now

 The fix: Build a 3-month emergency fund FIRST.
 Keep it separate from retirement accounts.
 Many educators treat retirement accounts as a last resort for emergencies.

 The disaster: Eligible for HSA but never opening one.
-Missing triple tax advantage + $200,000+ tax-free healthcare fund.
+Missing the triple tax advantage and the potential to build a substantial tax-free healthcare fund over decades.

 The disaster: Being 100% bonds at age 30 (too conservative) or 100% stocks at age 64 (too aggressive).